OpenTranslationBible/open-bible/en-GB/06.Joshua/md/joshua-22.md

 ## Joshua 22:22

 “The Mighty One, God, the Lord!
-The Mighty One, God, the Lord!
 He knows, and let Israel know.
 If this has been in rebellion or disobedience to the Lord, do not spare us this day.

 ## Joshua 22:23